 According to the bank, “Save Michigan” is the first phase of a larger brand campaign that will celebrate Michigan and demonstrate how Chemical Bank is doing its part by offering “a solid base of financial products.”

 The campaign, which also includes radio ads, comes from Gravity Six Alliance in Grand Rapids, Michigan.
-You can read the script for the first radio spot on page 2, or go to the savingmi.com website and listen to it on the microsite’s homepage.
+You can read the script for the first radio spot, or go to the savingmi.com website and listen to it on the microsite’s homepage.

 Chemical Bank, with $3.75 billion and 129 branches in 31 Michigan counties, is the third-largest bank headquartered in the state.
 It has operated exclusively in Michigan for over 90 years.